shashank025/shashank025.github.io/_posts/2015-06-14-reverse-engineering-the-metacritic-movie-ratings.md

 5. Compute accuracy against the test set.
 6. Output the results.

-It turns out that the venerable Makefile is really well suited to building these kinds of pipelines, where each stage produces a file that becomes a Make target.
+It turns out that a Makefile is really well suited to building these kinds of pipelines, where each stage produces a _file_ that can be used as a Make target for that stage.
 Each stage can be dependent on files produced in one or more previous stages.
-I describe this in greater detail in the next sections.

 #### Collecting ratings data from metacritic